saucelabs/sauce-docs/docs/dev/test-configuration-options.md

 Allows you to set a custom time zone for your test based on a city name.
 Most major cities are supported.

   * **For Desktop VMs**: can be configured with custom time zones.
-This feature should work on all operating systems, however time zones on Windows VMs are approximate.
+This feature should work on all operating systems, however, time zones on Windows VMs are approximate.
 The time zone defaults to UTC.
 Look for the "principal cities" examples on this [list of UTC time offsets](https://en.wikipedia.org/wiki/List_of_UTC_time_offsets).
   * **For iOS Devices**: you can use this capability to change the time on the Mac OS X VM, which will be picked up by the iOS simulator.
   * **For Android Devices**: this capability is not supported for Android devices, but for Android 7.2 or later, there is a workaround.
 Use the following ADB command to grant Appium notification read permission in order to use the time zone capability:
   ```java